IQSS/dataverse/doc/sphinx-guides/source/installation/config.rst

   possibly slow) https://play.minio.io:9000 service.

 `StorJ Object Store <https://www.storj.io>`_
  StorJ is a distributed object store that can be configured with an S3 gateway.
-Per the general Dataverse Installation to use S3 Storage noted above, you’ll first set up the StorJ S3 store, by defining the id, type, and label.
-After Following the general installation set the following configurations to use a StorJ object store - dataverse.files.<id>.payload-signing=true This optional setting will enable payload signing for the S3 bucket.
-Set dataverse.files.<id>.chunked-encoding=false.
-This optional setting will disable chunked encoding.
+Per the S3 Storage instructions above, you'll first set up the StorJ S3 store by defining the id, type, and label.
+After following the general installation, set the following configurations to use a StorJ object store: ``dataverse.files.<id>.payload-signing=true`` and ``dataverse.files.<id>.chunked-encoding=false``.

-Note that for direct uploads and downloads, Dataverse redirects to the proxy-url but presigns the urls based on the dataverse.files.<id>.custom-endpoint-url.
-Also, consider that if you choose to enable dataverse.files.<id>.download-redirect note that the S3 URLs expire after 60 minutes by default.
-You can change that minute value to reflect a timeout value that’s more appropriate by using .dataverse.files.<id>.url-expiration-minutes.
+ Note that for direct uploads and downloads, Dataverse redirects to the proxy-url but presigns the urls based on the ``dataverse.files.<id>.custom-endpoint-url``.
+Also, note that if you choose to enable ``dataverse.files.<id>.download-redirect`` the S3 URLs expire after 60 minutes by default.
+You can change that minute value to reflect a timeout value that’s more appropriate by using ``dataverse.files.<id>.url-expiration-minutes``.

 `Surf Object Store v2019-10-30 <https://www.surf.nl/en>`_
   Set ``dataverse.files.<id>.payload-signing=true`` and ``dataverse.files.<id>.chunked-encoding=false`` to use Surf Object